-Fully formed as National Electronic Funds Transfer, NEFT is an electronic system for money transfer.
-The NEFT system is completely managed by the Reserve Bank of India (RBI), and allows the transfer of funds only between NEFT-enabled bank accounts.
+NEFT, short for National Electronic Funds Transfer, is an electronic system designed for seamless money transfers.
+Governed by the Reserve Bank of India (RBI), NEFT enables the secure transfer of funds exclusively between NEFT-enabled bank accounts.
 As a reliable and efficient method of transferring money, NEFT ensures that your transactions are conducted smoothly and securely.

 How NEFT Transactions Work?